builderby/nft-updater-cli/README.md

 ## Usage

 - Ensure you have a Shyft API key, RPC node URL and set up in the .env file.
 You can get a free API key from [Shyft](https://shyft.to/get-api-key).
 This is required to interact with the Shyft API.
 You will also need a private key in base64 format.
-You can use your Solana Phantom wallet private key and convert it with the script.
+You can use your Solana Phantom wallet private key and convert it with the script or even use a solana keypair in the script and it will also convert it to base64 for you. if you dont want to do that just get a base64 format of your private key and paste it in the .env file.
+When it asks to add your private key in base64 format just press N for No and it will use the one in the .env file.
+You will have to do the same for the Fee Payer private key if you deide to not use the update authority and use a fee payer instead.

 1. **Single NFT Update**: Update metadata for a single NFT.
 2. **Multiple NFTs Update**: Update metadata for multiple NFTs by providing a JSON file.